Kirk Kerkorian: MGM

 In 1969, Kerkorian appointed James Thomas Aubrey Jr. as president of MGM.
-Aubrey downsized the struggling MGM and sold off massive amounts of historical memorabilia, including Dorothy's ruby slippers from the 1939 film The Wizard of Oz, the majority of the studio's backlots in Culver City and overseas operations such as the British MGM studio at Borehamwood.
-Kerkorian sold MGM's distribution system in 1973, and gradually distanced himself from the daily operation of the studio.
+Aubrey downsized the struggling MGM and sold off massive amounts of historical memorabilia, including Dorothy's ruby slippers from the 1939 film The Wizard of Oz, the majority of MGM's backlots in Culver City and overseas operations such as the British MGM studio at Borehamwood.
+Kerkorian sold MGM's distribution system in 1973, and gradually distanced himself from the daily operation of MGM.
 He also owned minority interest in Columbia Pictures but his holdings were thwarted by the Justice Department who filed an antitrust suit due to his owning stock in two studios.
-In 1979, Kerkorian issued a statement claiming that MGM was now primarily a hotel company; however, he also managed to expand the overall film library and production system with the purchase of United Artists from Transamerica in 1981, becoming MGM/UA Entertainment Company.
+In 1979, Kerkorian issued a statement claiming that MGM was now primarily a hotel company; however, he also managed to expand the overall film library and production system with the purchase of United Artists (UA) from Transamerica in 1981, becoming MGM/UA Entertainment Company.
 In March 1986, he sold MGM to Ted Turner.
-After the purchase was made, Turner sold the United Artists subsidiary back to Kerkorian.
+After the purchase was made, Turner sold the UA subsidiary back to Kerkorian.

 Turner kept ownership of MGM from March 25 to August 26, 1986.
-He racked up huge debts and Turner simply could not afford to keep the studio under those circumstances.
-To recoup his investment, Turner sold the production/distribution assets and trademarks of MGM (including its post-May 1986 libraries) to United Artists, while retaining the pre-May 1986 MGM, Associated Artists Productions (the pre-1950 Warner Bros. library and Fleischer Studios/Famous Studios Popeye cartoons) and RKO Radio Pictures libraries as well as Gilligan's Island and its animated spin-offs The New Adventures of Gilligan and Gilligan's Planet.
-The studio lot was sold to Lorimar-Telepictures, which was later acquired by Warner Bros.; in 1990, the lot was sold to Sony Corporation's Columbia Pictures Entertainment in exchange for the half of Warner's lot that it had rented since 1972.
-Also in 1990, the MGM studio was purchased by Italian financier Giancarlo Parretti, who then merged the former Cannon with the MGM purchase to create the short-lived MGM-Pathé Communications.
-Parretti defaulted on the loans he'd used to buy the studio, leaving the studio in the hands of the French bank, Crédit Lyonnais.
-Crédit Lyonnais invested significant sums to revive the moribund studio and eventually sold it back to Kerkorian in 1996.
-Kerkorian soon expanded the company, purchasing Orion Pictures, The Samuel Goldwyn Company and Motion Picture Corporation of America from John Kluge's Metromedia in 1997, and bought the pre-1996 PolyGram Filmed Entertainment library in 1999 from its parent Philips, which was in process to sell PolyGram to Seagram.
+He racked up huge debts and Turner simply could not afford to keep MGM under those circumstances.
+To recoup his investment, Turner sold the production/distribution assets and trademarks of MGM (including its post-April 1986 libraries) to UA while retaining the pre-May 1986 MGM library, Associated Artists Productions (the pre-1950 Warner Bros.
+Pictures library and Fleischer Studios/Famous Studios Popeye cartoons) and RKO Radio Pictures libraries, as well as Gilligan's Island and its animated spin-offs The New Adventures of Gilligan and Gilligan's Planet.
+The MGM studio complex was sold to Lorimar-Telepictures, which was later acquired by Warner Bros.; in 1990, the lot was sold to Sony Corporation's Columbia Pictures Entertainment in exchange for the half of Warner Bros.' lot that it had rented since 1972.
+Also in 1990, the MGM film company was purchased by Italian financier Giancarlo Parretti, who then merged the former Cannon with the MGM purchase to create the short-lived MGM-Pathé Communications.
+Parretti defaulted on the loans he had used to buy MGM, leaving MGM in the hands of the French bank, Crédit Lyonnais.
+Crédit Lyonnais invested significant sums to revive the moribund company and eventually sold it back to Kerkorian in 1996.
+Kerkorian soon expanded MGM, purchasing Orion Pictures, The Samuel Goldwyn Company and Motion Picture Corporation of America (MPCA) from John Kluge's Metromedia in 1997, and bought the pre-April 1996 PolyGram Filmed Entertainment library in 1999 from its parent Philips, which was in the process of selling PolyGram to Seagram.